stfc/cloud-docs/source/Heat/CreateALEMPStack.rst

   echo "All components for LEMP stack have been installed!"

-> This script sets up the root password as a temporary password.
+This script sets up the root password as a temporary password.
 If you set up a temporary password, this **must** be changed once the root user has signed into mySQL.
- Please see the documentation **Installing and setting up MySQL database in a Stack** for information about how to change the root password.
+Alternatively, the Heat resource ``OS::Heat::RandomString`` can be used in the Heat Template to generate a password that can be used when setting up MySQL with this bash script.